 An incentive system is meant to motivate or reward a person working within an organization.
 Depending on the organizational culture and the line of work, different incentives can have different effects, and this is the fundamental aspect to consider in a talent retention perspective.

 For example, if a company operates in a highly innovative environment and rewards innovative breakthroughs or insights for a new product or customer segment, incentives should also reflect that aspect.
 If instead incentives are distributed based on profit, that would create an incoherence between incentive and culture, and break the motivation and trust of someone whose task has been to provide new learning insights.

-As for the incentives per se, financial ones are the most immediate ones to think of, however in a talent retention perspective research has showed that non-monetary ones (e.g. working from home 1-2 days a week, possibility to pursue personal projects, easing someone’s work-life balance…) have much stronger effects.
-Providing this type of incentives creates trust and a personal relationship between people and the organization: financial incentives are common to everyone, specific non-monetary incentives are proper only to your organization – with benefits for talent retention.
+As for the incentives per se, financial ones are the most immediate ones to think of, however research has showed that non-monetary ones (e.g. working from home 1-2 days a week, possibility to pursue personal projects, easing someone’s work-life balance…) have much stronger effects.
+Providing this type of incentives creates trust and a personal relationship between people and the organization: financial incentives are common to everyone, specific non-monetary incentives are proper only to your organization.

 Career development possibilities

 Internal career development possibilities are a strong source of commitment and trust from a person’s side towards an organization.
-In a classic pyramid hierarchy (which had little concerns for talent retention) the perspective has always been up-or-out.
+In a classic pyramid hierarchy the perspective has always been up-or-out.
 If there was no open position above you, you had to wait until one freed up.

-It’s easy to see how detrimental this approach is to talent retention: if going up was not an option, the only option left was leaving.
+It’s easy to see how detrimental this approach is: if going up was not an option, the only option left was leaving.
 If instead a company lays down plans for promoting people, or transitioning them to a separate role – by restructuring, opening new units, bundling units up or creating matrix structures, for example – people will see and perceive more possibilities of personal and professional growth within the company, which would create a strong talent retention effect.